NREL/HPC/docs/Documentation/Development/Performance_Tools/Intel/index.md

-# Intel Parallel Studio
+# Intel Performance tools

-*Intel Parallel Studio is a set of tools that enable developing and optimizing software for the latest processor architectures.*
+*Intel Performance tools are a set of software that enable developing and optimizing software for the latest processor architectures.*

-Some of the tools available as part of the Intel Parallel Studio include:

 ??? example "Intel VTune Amplifier XE"